Pelosi: John Conyers deserves 'due process' after harassment allegations

 Conyers’ office recently confirmed issuing a settlement of $27,000 to a former staffer who says she was fired for resisting the congressman’s sexual advances.
 Conyers has acknowledged the payout, which he amounted to a severance package, but he denied the allegations about what it was for.

+The payout from Conyers’ office first became public in a report published by Buzzfeed on Monday, and came after a number of men in powerful positions in politics, entertainment, and media have faced public accusations of sexual harassment.
+The accusations have opened up a national conversation about how women are treated in the workplace by men in positions of power.

 When asked specifically whether she believes the accusations against Conyers, Pelosi said, “I do not know who they are.
+Do you?
 They have not really come forward.”

 She repeatedly said that she wants to see the House Ethics Committee investigation of Conyers play out.

-Conyers holds a powerful position on Capitol Hill as ranking member on the House Judiciary Committee, and Pelosi on Sunday defended what he has done as a longtime member of Congress.
+Conyers holds a powerful position on Capitol Hill as ranking member on the House Judiciary Committee, and Pelosi would not say yet whether she would move to strip him of that position.